B1ggDave/kotlinbyexample.github.io/examples/01_introduction/06_Generics.md

 # Generics

-[Generics](https://kotlinlang.org/docs/reference/generics.html) are one genericity mechanism that's become standard in modern languages.
-Generic classes and functions increase code reusability by encapsulating common logic that is independent of a particular generic type, like the logic inside a `List<T>` is independent of what `T` is.
+[Generics](https://kotlinlang.org/docs/reference/generics.html) is one genericity mechanism that's become standard in modern languages.
+Generic classes and functions increase code reusability by encapsulating the common logic that is independent of a particular generic type, like the logic inside a `List<T>` is independent of what `T` is.

 ### Generic classes